Dogs in distress

 Montenegro

-Animal welfare legal reforms and awareness raising
+Animal welfare legal reforms and political lobbying

 South Africa

 In the impoverished farming town of Calvinia in South Africa, a broken economy has left animals starving.
 We work with partners on the ground to sterilize the animals of Calvinia’s Blikkiesdorp township and to provide critically needed veterinary care, treatment and food to the hundreds of dogs and cats who call the area home.
-Since our work began there in 2021, we have helped bring hundreds of animals back from the brink of death, conducted several mass sterilization drives, and delivered literal tons of pet food.
+Since our work began there in 2021, we have helped bring hundreds of animals back from the brink of death, conducted several mass sterilization drives, and delivered tons of pet food.
 We continue to work closely with the community to help keep their animals healthy and fed.

 Most recently, in May 2024, we rushed emergency funds to continue feeding the area’s 200 dogs, and to provide crucial veterinary care for those facing life-threatening injuries.